 First, I need to figure out what format the episodes will take.
 After talking with Justin again, I think an FAQ-style show is the way to go.

 I doubt anyone would listen to a long-form podcast about pool care.
-Instead, they can choose the episodes that answers their questions.
+Instead, they can choose the episodes that answer their questions.

 I’d like to start with a few episodes ready to go; maybe two or three.